taplytics/Taplytics-Android-SDK/START.md

 ### Resetting user attributes or Logging out a user

 Once a user logs out of your app, their User Attributes are no longer valid.
 You can reset their data by calling `resetAppUser`, make sure you do not set any new user attributes until you receive the callback.
+If logging is enabled, logs will show if there is an error resetting the user.

 ```java
 Taplytics.resetAppUser(new TaplyticsResetUserListener() {